Zongi93/imdb/README.md

 - Ability to view a film's details and its posted reviews.
 - Ability to create account and log in.
 - Ability to create watchlist per account.
+- Ability to post your own review score.

 ## How to run